syoyo/lucille/exporters/houdini/README.txt

 Contribution and Bug report
 ===========================

-If you found bugs, or encounter problems, want to add function to the exporter, let me know at,
+If you found bugs or want to add function to the exporter, let me know at,

 https://redmine.s21g.com/projects/show/lucille